MVP 06: NCAA Baseball: Load and fire batting

 MVP 06 offers a brand new method for controlling the batter called "load and fire" batting.
 The player takes control of the batter's body by pressing and holding a button to lift the hitter's leg at the correct time so the hitter can use his hips to rip into the ball.

 Precision throw control

 The game also features a new precision throw control.
 Players use the right analog stick in order to throw the ball to the bases.
 If a player holds the button too long, he can overthrow the base, and if he does not hold the throw button long enough the ball could fall short, likely causing an error.

 Create-a-Ballpark mode

 In addition to the features mentioned above, the game has also improved the "create-a-ballpark" feature.
 The player can set the distance and height of the walls, as well as the surrounding backdrop, the field surface, and the size of foul territory.
-It could be convenient to MVP Baseball 2005 fans that there are preset walls that resemble those for all Major League ballparks, but instead of mentioning the parks' names, the selection involves the names of the cities.